Downlink Performance Analysis for a Generalized Shotgun Cellular System: Applications in wireless communications

 \subsubsection{Overlay Networks}

 The modern cellular communication network is a complex overlay of heterogeneous networks, such as macrocells, microcells, picocells and femtocells.
 This complex overlay network is seldom studied as is, due to the analytical intractabilities.
-In \cite{Chandrasekhar2009b,Xia2010,Xia2010a}, cellular systems consisting of macrocell and femtocell networks are analyzed.
+In \cite{Chandrasekhar2009b,Xia2010a}, cellular systems consisting of macrocell and femtocell networks are analyzed.
 Using the results in our paper, the cumulative effect of all the networks constituting the overlay network, on the signal quality at the MS can be studied.
-A detailed study on this is set aside as a future work.
+A detailed study on this is set aside as a future work, while the preliminary results are presented in \cite{Madhusudhanan2011,Madhusudhanan2012}.
+Other efforts on the downlink performance characterization for heterogeneous networks can be found in \cite{Dhillon2012,Dhillon2011b,Dhillon2011a,Dhillon2012,Jo2011,Mukherjee2012,Mukherjee2012a}.